Rawoochat/Rawoochats-Expanded-Vanilla/README.md

    * Server-side - Worldgen, structure mods and fixes;
    * Serillum - A lot of QoL mods/datapacks by Serillum;
    * Server utilities - Permissions, maps and useful plugins;
-   * Miscellaneous - Mods that don't really fit in any of previous cathegories.

 6) Launch the game and have fun!